Sayings of Jesus on the cross: 2. To day shalt thou be with me in paradise

 This saying is traditionally called "The Word of Salvation".
-According to the Gospel of Luke, Jesus was crucified between two thieves (traditionally named Dismas and Gestas), one of whom supports Jesus' innocence and asks him to remember him when he comes into his kingdom.
+According to the Gospel of Luke, Jesus was crucified between two thieves (traditionally named Dismas and Gestas), one of whom (Dismas) supports Jesus' innocence and asks him to remember him when he comes into his kingdom.
 Jesus replies, "Verily I say unto thee..." (ἀμήν λέγω σοί), followed with the only appearance of the word "Paradise" in the gospels (παραδείσω, originally from Persian pairidaeza, "paradise garden").

 A seemingly simple change in punctuation in this saying has been the subject of doctrinal differences among Christian groups, given the lack of punctuation in the original Greek texts.
 Catholics and most Protestant Christians usually use a version which reads "today you will be with me in Paradise".
 This reading assumes a direct voyage to Heaven and has no implications of purgatory.
 On the other hand, some Protestants who believe in soul sleep have used a reading which emphasizes "I say to you today", leaving open the possibility that the statement was made today, but arrival in Heaven may be later.